Cipher7/Cipher7/README.md

 I'm a 19 y/o Cybersecurity Researcher.

-## I'm a CyberSecurity Researcher, Linux enthusiast and a Student
+## I'm a CyberSecurity Researcher, Linux enthusiast, and a Student

-* ⚡I have cleared my OSCP, CRTP, CRTO, eJPT and multiple other courses related to CyberSec.
+* ⚡I have cleared my OSCP, CRTP, CRTO, eJPT, and multiple other courses related to CyberSec.
 * ⚡I'm currently learning Malware Analysis and Red Teaming
-* ⚡I like doing CTF's and solving challenges.
+* ⚡I like doing CTFs and solving challenges.
-* ⚡I also work on custom scripts and a variety of programs related to pentesting and CyberSecurity.
+* ⚡I also work on custom scripts and programs related to pentesting and CyberSecurity.
 * ⚡You can reach me via Twitter or Discord!

 ## Programming Languages I know: